History of China: Bronze Age

 Bronze artifacts have been found at the Majiayao culture site (between 3100 and 2700 BC).
 The Bronze Age is also represented at the Lower Xiajiadian culture (2200–1600 BC) site in northeast China.
-Sanxingdui located in what is now Sichuan province is believed to be the site of a major ancient city, of a previously unknown Bronze Age culture (between 2000 and 1200 BC).
+Sanxingdui located in what is now Sichuan is believed to be the site of a major ancient city, of a previously unknown Bronze Age culture (between 2000 and 1200 BC).
 The site was first discovered in 1929 and then re-discovered in 1986.
-Chinese archaeologists have identified the Sanxingdui culture to be part of the ancient kingdom of Shu, linking the artifacts found at the site to its early legendary kings.
+Chinese archaeologists have identified the Sanxingdui culture to be part of the state of Shu, linking the artifacts found at the site to its early legendary kings.
+The graves at Mogou revealed a high level of violence in the Qijia culture.

-Ferrous metallurgy begins to appear in the late 6th century in the Yangzi Valley.

-A bronze tomahawk with a blade of meteoric iron excavated near the city of Gaocheng in Shijiazhuang (now Hebei province) has been dated to the 14th century BC.
+Ferrous metallurgy begins to appear in the late 6th century in the Yangtze valley.
+A bronze hatchet with a blade of meteoric iron excavated near the city of Gaocheng in Shijiazhuang (now Hebei) has been dated to the 14th century BC.
 An Iron Age culture of the Tibetan Plateau has tentatively been associated with the Zhang Zhung culture described in early Tibetan writings.

 Ancient China

 Chinese historians in later periods were accustomed to the notion of one dynasty succeeding another, but the political situation in early China was much more complicated.
 Hence, as some scholars of China suggest, the Xia and the Shang can refer to political entities that existed concurrently, just as the early Zhou existed at the same time as the Shang.
 This bears similarities to how China, both contemporaneously and later, has been divided into states that were not one region, legally or culturally.

+The earliest period once considered historical was the legendary era of the sage-emperors Yao, Shun, and Yu.
+Traditionally, the abdication system was prominent in this period, with Yao yielding his throne to Shun, who abdicated to Yu, who founded the Xia dynasty.